minnesota newborn screening program

 Newborn screening identifies babies at risk for over 50 heritable and congenital disorders, which, if left untreated, can cause severe illness, developmental delay, or death.
 Early identification and intervention can help prevent most health problems caused by these disorders.

 When a baby is 24 to 48 hours old, a few drops of blood are collected from the baby’s heel and placed on a newborn screening card and sent to the MDH Newborn Screening Laboratory.
-Some of the blood spots on the newborn screening card remain on-site at the Newborn Screening Program laboratory to test for a subset of the disorders on the newborn screening panel.
-The remaining blood spots are sent to the laboratory at the Mayo Clinic in Rochester, MN.
-Where they test for the remaining disorders on the newborn screening panel.
 The card includes information about mom and baby that allows MDH to accurately interpret the results and contact the baby’s health care provider if further testing is needed.

 What is newborn hearing screening and what are its benefits?